 Average Land Area/House Square Feet

-Home sizes in Key Biscayne range from 1,044 square feet to 5,839 square feet.
-Typical sizes of apartments and condos range from 950 square feet to 1,350 square feet.
+Home sizes in Key Biscayne range from around 1,400 square feet to over 10,000square feet.
+Typical sizes of apartments and condos range from 350 square foot condos to over 7,900 square feet.

 Common Property Types or House Styles

 Majority of the properties in the northern part of Key Biscayne are luxurious resort-style condominiums and waterfront mansions.
-In the southern suburbs, single-family homes are more common.
+In the southern part of the neighborhood, single-family homes are more common.